hitachi-vantara/terraform-provider-hitachi/docs/index.md

 ### Optional

 - `hitachi_vosb_provider` (Block List) VSP One SDS Block and Cloud combines VSP One SDS Block, which creates virtual storage systems from general-purpose servers, with VSP One SDS Cloud, which enables deployment on AWS, Google Cloud Platform (GCP), and Microsoft Azure. (see [below for nested schema](#nestedblock--hitachi_vosb_provider))
+- `hitachi_vsp_one_provider` (Block List) VSP One Block Administrator is a configuration management tool designed for VSP One Block storage systems, simplifying and streamlining storage management. (see [below for nested schema](#nestedblock--hitachi_vsp_one_provider))
-- `san_storage_system` (Block List) VSP One Block 20 series and VSP 5000 series are enterprise storage solutions designed to provide reliable and scalable block storage for a variety of environments.
+- `san_storage_system` (Block List) VSP One Block 20 series, VSP One Block 80 series, and VSP 5000 series are enterprise storage solutions designed to provide reliable and scalable block storage for a variety of environments.
 Both systems focus on simplifying data storage management while ensuring high availability and data integrity. (see [below for nested schema](#nestedblock--san_storage_system))

 <a id="nestedblock--hitachi_vosb_provider"></a>
 ### Nested Schema for `hitachi_vosb_provider`